 Effective July 1, 2017, you will have thirty (30) days to request this hearing.
-The new life to take effect July 1, 2017, will also allow individuals the option to waive the ALS (Administrative License Suspension Hearing) and opt in to apply for and obtain an Ignition Interlock Device Limited Permit (IIDLP).
+The new life to take effect July 1, 2017, will also allow individuals to waive the ALS (Administrative License Suspension Hearing) and opt-in to apply for and obtain an Ignition Interlock Device Limited Permit (IIDLP).

 Step 3.
 Discovery – The Video and Incident Reports

 Once you are arraigned, we have ten (10) days to file Motions in your case.
 Motion are legal avenues we use to obtain and suppress the evidence in your case.
-The most common motions we file and argue in a DUI case are to challenge the officer’s stop of your car (if applicable) and to challenge the officer’s probable cause to arrest you for DUI.
+The most common pre-trial motions we file and argue in a DUI case are to challenge the officer’s stop of your car (if applicable) and the officer’s probable cause to arrest you for DUI.